-Global warming is leading to the retreat of mountain glaciers.
-Surprisingly, this has created a boon for archaeology.
-Incredibly well preserved and rare artifacts have emerged from melting glaciers and ice patches in North America, the Alps and Scandinavia.
+Mountain glaciers are retreating due to global warming.
+Surprisingly, this creates a boon for archaeology.
+Incredibly well preserved and rare artifacts emerge from melting glaciers and ice patches in North America, the Alps and Scandinavia.
 A new archaeological field has opened up – glacial archaeology.
-The archaeological finds from the ice show that humans have utilized the high mountains more intensely than was previously known – for hunting, transhumance and traveling.
-New important discoveries are made each year, as the ice continues to melt back.
+The archaeological finds from the ice show that humans utilized the high mountains more intensely than previously known – for hunting, transhumance and traveling.
+New important discoveries appear each year, as the ice continues to melt back.

-There are several glaciated mountain passes in the Alps where incredible discoveries have been made.
+There are several glaciated mountain passes in the Alps where incredible discoveries have emerged from the ice.
 Remember Ötzi?
-Here in Norway, almost all of our ice sites are connected to reindeer hunting.
+Here in Norway, almost all of our ice sites contain remains from reindeer hunting.
 However, would it be possible to find a glaciated mountain pass here with all its potential treasures?
 The hunt was on.

 August 4th 2011, the year of the big melt.
 We were surveying at 1900 m, along the upper edge of the Lendbreen ice patch.
 It was no coincidence that we were working here.
-In the 1970s and 1980s, several artifacts were reported to the archaeological authorities from this site, including a completely preserved Viking Age spear.
+In the 1970s and 1980s, local mountain hikers reported several artefacts from this site to the archaeological authorities, including a completely preserved Viking Age spear.

-In the previous days of survey, we had found the usual arrows and scaring sticks, which showed that reindeer had been hunted here in the Iron Age.
+Previous days of survey led to the discovery of the usual arrows and scaring sticks, which showed that reindeer hunters were active here during the Iron Age.
 On this day, however, we started finding bits of textile, leather and other artefacts that are not common on hunting sites.
 What was going on?

 While most of the crew started documenting the finds, two team members went ahead.
 It was a foggy day, and the fog just got denser as they progressed.
 Suddenly, they stumbled upon a strange wooden object.
 It looked like a giant slingshot, more than a meter long.

 Then the fog lifted, and a large and shallow depression in the ridge appeared.
-When we had been here the year before, the depression had been filled with snow and ice.
+When we were here the year before, snow and ice filled the depression.
 The warm summer of 2011 had melted all of this, and exposed the bare ground in the process.
 As the two team members progressed into the depression, they had to be careful where they put their feet.
-The ground was littered with artifacts and horse dung.
+Artefacts and horse dung were everywhere.

 One of the two team members got his cell phone out of his inner pocket and called the documentation team.
 He had to focus to keep his voice steady: “Guys, pack up your equipment and meet us in basecamp.
 We need to talk.”